wiard/outixs/README.md

 ## Marketplace and Interface-Driven Design

-The Block-Oriented Game Engine integrates a robust **marketplace framework** that builds upon Bitcoin's UTXO principles.
+The **UTXO-Powered Game Engine** integrates a robust **marketplace framework** that builds upon Bitcoin's UTXO principles.
 It is specifically designed to create decentralized economies within and beyond games, ensuring seamless peer-to-peer interactions.
 Interfaces are implemented to maintain modularity and compatibility across all components.

 ### Marketplace Features: